 Western Australian Certificate of Education (WACE)

-If you didn’t do so well in your WACE or you just never got around to it, you can still complete the exams to qualify for university entry.
+If you did not complete your WACE or you would like to improve your results, you can still complete the exams to qualify for university entry.
 This option is particularly useful where the course you’re interested in studying has specific WACE subject prerequisites (such as mathematics) which you don’t meet.

 This option is available only to permanent residents and citizens of Australia and New Zealand and is valid in Western Australia only.
 You must be at least 19 years of age before 1 March in the year these subjects are taken.